 Once you’ve addressed these steps, start a plan to get control of your personal finances and address debt management.
 It will make your financial life much easier once you have a plan in place.

 Yes!
 Debt verification letters — especially if you can prove that your debt was never validated or verified — can be used to correct information on your credit report.
 Each of the three major credit reporting bureaus — Experian, Equifax and TransUnion — will have instructions for submitting this information to them.

 Debt validation does not have an immediate effect on your credit score.
 Validation letters are simply tools for collecting a debt.

 A debt verification letter, however, could play a role in raising or lowering your score.
 This is because these letters are used to dispute information contained in your credit report.
 If that means collections debt is erased, that’s good!
 If the debt is verified as legitimate, however, and you aren’t able to pay it off, it could get listed on your report and lower your score.

 The quickest way to tell the difference between a legitimate debt collector and a scammer is to demand validation and verification of the debt.
 Never pay anything on first contact!
-If they are The quickest way to tell the difference between a legitimate debt collector and a scammer is to demand validation and verification of the debt.
+If they are, the quickest way to tell the difference between a legitimate debt collector and a scammer is to demand validation and verification of the debt.
 Never pay anything on first contact!
-If they are legitimate, they will provide you with proof of the alleged debt and their legal claim to it.
+They will provide proof of the alleged debt and their legal claim to it if they are legitimate.
 Ask about the type of debt — is it credit card debt?
 Student loan debt?
 Medical debt?
 You can use this proof to research the company and find out if they are on the up and up.
-A good place to start is by contacting the credit reporting bureaus and asking them for information about your debt collector.
+A good place to start is to contact the credit reporting bureaus and ask them for information about your debt collector.
 Are they even licensed to collect debts?
-Don’t pay them a cent until the validity of the debt has been confirmed.
+Don’t pay them a cent until the debt’s validity has been confirmed.